“Marriage is an individual spiritual path that two soulmates take together”

 Commonly Found Marriage Definitions

-The reason I have provided the above is because the true definition of marriage has become mired in either religous or secular agendas.
-Any of the links below will show you useless definitions for marriage.
+The reason I have provided the above is that the true definition of marriage has become mired in either religious or secular agendas.
+Any of the links below will show you useless definitions for marriage: